Wound care after surgery

 How long do I keep the dressing on for?

 Keep your wound covered with a dressing for 48 hours, or longer if told to by Day Surgery staff.
-If your dressing is firmly stuck it is ok to soak it off but do not be rough.
-After three or four days a dressing is not normally needed.

 How do I care for my wound once I have removed my dressing?

-Wash your wound carefully with clean water.
+Wash your wound carefully with clean warm water.

 Try and gently remove any dried blood or scabs.

-Pat your wound dry.
+Pat your wound dry with a clean towel.

 Maxillo Facial patients only.
-When dry, cover your wound thickly with vaseline or polyfax ointment.
+When dry, cover your wound thickly with Vaseline or Polyfax ointment.
 The ointment will keep your wound clean, soft, and moist.
-Do not use antiseptic liquid/cream unless told to keep your wound dry.
+Do not use antiseptic liquid / cream unless told to keep your wound dry.

 What if my wound bleeds at home?